CloudAvid/PParam/README.md

 * Support of "json"
 * Support of different databases, PParam now has a limited support of "sqlite", so we want to have a complete DB layer, and support of different DBMS-es.
 By this feature, programmer could store/retrieve it's parameters in/from DB.

+# About PDNSoft Co.

+[PDNSoft](http://www.pdnsoft.com) was established in  January 2005.
+The company headquarter is in Yazd ,Iran.
+The main goal of company is software development with open-source technology.

+The most important product of us is [PVM (PDNSoft Co.
+Virtual Machine Management System)](http://pdnsoft.com/en/web/pdnen/pvm) which is a hypervisor based on KVM (Kernel Virtual Machine).
+We have been working on this product form 5 years ago.
+PDN is expert in building visualization servers and also in developing system softwares like of firewalls.

+Our mission is to be the best high technology company through delivering  high-quality custom software We believe that the most important factor of our success is the success of our clients and provide them with products that help their business growth.
+We pay special attention to the quality  of the products/services  we deliver.
+We believe that the only way to keep our businesses successful is working hard for our customers.